RobkooCZ/imageToAscii/README.md

 This website converts an image to ASCII art based on settings and image inputted by the user.

+## Latest Update

+- Added a lot of gif parsing functions (not working properly though)

+## Plans for the future

+- GIF to ascii animation

 ## Features

 - Convert any image to ASCII art